singmann/afex/README.md

   - calling `anova` on either will return the numeric Anova table (for which print methods exist as well).

 - added `afex_options()` functionality for setting options globally.

-- added vignette showing how to calculate contrasts after ANOVA.

 - `afex` does not depend on `car` package anymore, it is only imported.